 Climate Change and Its Impact on Food Security

-Dr. Dalip Kumar, Project Officer, National Council of Applied Economic Research, New Delhi
+Written by Dr. Dalip Kumar, Project Officer, National Council of Applied Economic Research, New Delhi:

 Climate is likely to have effects on agricultural production.
 Negative impact includes more frequent droughts and floods, heat stress, increased outbreaks of diseases and pests, shortening of crop growing periods and in coastal region increased flooding and salinisation due to sea level rise and impeded drainage.
 This also directly affects the livelihoods of millions of people through impacts on agricultural yield and productivity.

 Climate change first gained significant attention in 1988.
 Not long afterward, the United Nations Framework Convention on Climate Change (UNFCCC) was adopted by various government representatives in May 1992 and came into force in 1994.
 The UNFCCC is an international environmental treaty produced at the United Nations conference on Environment and Development (UNCED, informally known as the Earth Submit, held in Rio de Janeiro from 3-14 June 1992.
 Today, the UNFCCC is one of the most widely supported international environment agreements and as of December 2009, UNFCCC had 192 parties.
 The decision- making authority of the UNFCCC is the Conference of the Parties (CoP), which is established as the supreme body of the convention.
 The convention of climate change sets an overall framework for intergovernmental efforts to tackle the challenge posed by climate change.
 The CoP meets annually.
 One major agreement that was reached at the Third Conference of the parties at Kyoto, Japan in 1997 is now called the Kyoto Protocol (KP).